NidaB-C/NetflixEDA/README.md

 Supplemental information on languages using the imdb_id was added from the OMDB API - this was not availible in the original dataset.

 The process of data collection, cleanup, and exploration was meticulously carried out to ensure that the resulting dataset is both comprehensive and relevant for detailed analysis.
 The integration of external API data from OMDB significantly enhanced the dataset's utility, making it a robust resource for exploring trends in Netflix's TV show offerings.
-The prepared dataset, now saved as netflix_shows.csv(#all-header), is well-positioned to provide insightful answers to the research questions posed in the project.
+The prepared dataset, now saved as netflix_shows.csv(Resources/netflix_shows.csv), is well-positioned to provide insightful answers to the research questions posed in the project.

 **Data Limitations**\
 It must be noted that the data was limited in scope e.g. while we had information on the total IMDB votes, we did not have data on the timing of these votes or viewer watch times.
 Therefore, despite some interesting findings, the plots extracted from the data although **"true"**, do not **"tell the entire story".**